martin-gk/PHI/README.md

 ## Structure

-The project is structured in three parts
+The project is structured in four parts

 - Plant
 - Human
 - Cloud
+- Diary

 Plant contains all the documentation for the hardware required to connect the houseplant to the IOT
 <br>